MTDCodes/CouchBot.Docs/docs/filtering.rst

    * - filter list
      - ``!cb filter list [page #]``
      - Displays a list of the current applicable filters.
 Page # is optional, defaults to 1.

+.. note:: Want to add wildcards to your filters?
+Go for it!
+Adding a game filter of `"*of*"` will announce World of Warcraft, World of Tanks, Anything of Anything!
+Wildcards can be used in Title filtering too.